 1 A separate Code of Practice (RPS 10) applies to the use of ionising radiation in dentistry and a separate Code of Practice (RPS 19) applies to the use of ionising radiation by chiropractors.
+Appendix 2 lists related documents that address the areas not covered by this code and also lists relevant guidance related to this code.

-2 However, in diagnostic radiological procedures there are dose constraints and Diagnostic Reference Levels (DRLs).
+2 However, in diagnostic radiological procedures there are dose constraints and diagnostic reference levels (DRLs).

-2. Radiation Protection Principles for Medical Exposures
+2. Radiation protection principles for medical exposures